Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GT 1030 should theoretically perform quite a bit faster than the Radeon HD 3470 256MB in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GT 1030 should perform a lot faster than the Radeon HD 3470 256MB in general. (explain)

-Texel RateThe GeForce GT 1030 is much (approximately 1165%) faster with regards to anisotropic filtering than the Radeon HD 3470 256MB. (explain)
+Texel RateThe GeForce GT 1030 should be much (about 1165%) faster with regards to anisotropic filtering than the Radeon HD 3470 256MB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GT 1030 is the winner, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GT 1030 is superior to the Radeon HD 3470 256MB, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison